Pxdr0-A/random_lcg/README.md

 # Random LCG

-Extremely for generating random numbers with Linear Congruential Generators.
+Extremely simple library for generating random numbers with Linear Congruential Generators.

 For now, there is only one generator from the source: